 Joe and Ben continued competing but Joe had to stop after a shoulder injury he acquired during combat in World War I.

-Her own lack of schooling may have been a sore point for his grandmother.
+Her own lack of schooling may have been a sore point for Ray’s grandmother.
 Ray was about 10 years old when he asked her to teach him some Polish.

 “She snapped back at me and said that I should ask my dad.
 It turned out that when she tried to teach the boys after their father died, they misbehaved and wouldn’t learn.”

-Perhaps Martha and other immigrant Poles should have made more of an effort to preserve their mother tongue?
-Perhaps teaching her children the nuances of the Polish language after her husband died was an avenue—or an argument—for which she did not have the energy at that low point in her life?
-We do know that, as a widowed mother and grandmother, Martha instilled a sense of Polishness to her children and grandchildren—despite her lack of formal education.
+Perhaps Martha and other immigrant Poles should have made more of an effort to preserve their mother tongue.
+Perhaps teaching her children the nuances of the Polish language after her husband died was an avenue—or an argument—for which she did not have the energy at that low point in her life.
+Despite that, and her lack of formal education, Martha instilled a strong sense of Polishness to her children and grandchildren.

 William, born in 1906, was caught growing up and needing to earn a living in the period of economic uncertainty in New Zealand after World War I, exacerbated by the mass unemployment following the New York stock exchange crash of 1929 and the Great Depression.